sil-org/terraform-aws-idp/terraform/060-simplesamlphp/README.md

-# 060-simplesamlphp - ECS service for simpleSAMLphp IdP
+# Terraform module for IdP SimpleSAMLphp ECS service

-This module is used to create an ECS service running simpleSAMLphp.
+This module is used to create an ECS service running [SimpleSAMLphp](https://simplesamlphp.org).

 ## What this does

  - Create ALB target group for SSP with hostname based routing
- - Create task definition and ECS service for simpleSAMLphp
+ - Create task definition and ECS service for SimpleSAMLphp
  - Create Cloudflare DNS records for SSP

 ## Required Inputs